WISCA/wiscanet-gui/README.md

 This interface handles configuring nodes for program execution (handles node YAML and iplist)

+### Ideas/ToDo
+- perhaps use: https://github.com/isaacHagoel/svelte-dnd-action to drag and drop pieces together, or add/sub from list, and drop downs
+- add delete button to node/app pair

 ## Models (Database)

 Each one of these is plural, because there will be a list in the database